-In respect to the matters reported in its Audit Report, the Board follows them up until the remedial measures are fully implemented.
+In respect to the matters reported in the Audit Report, the Board follows them up until remedial measures are fully implemented.

-Report to the Diet and the Cabinet and Audit Requested by the Diet
+■ Special Report to the Diet and the Cabinet and Special Report on Audit Requested by the Diet

 In November 2005, the Board of Audit Act was amended.
-This amendment enabled the Board to report to the Diet and the Cabinet at any time on matters on which the Board presented its Opinions and/or Demanded Measures and matters which the Board finds particularly necessary to report even prior to the completion of the Audit Report for that fiscal year.
+This amendment enabled the Board to report to the Diet and the Cabinet at any time on matters on which the Board presented its Opinions and/or Demanded Measures and matters which the Board finds particularly necessary to report, even prior to the completion of the Audit Report for that fiscal year.

-Since 1997, the Diet has been able to request the Board to conduct audits upon specific matters and to report the audit results.
+Since 1997, if the Board receives a request from the Diet under the Diet Law, the Board may conduct an audit of the specific matters requested and report the results.